alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

 ## ISP promised and delivers Gigabit over single-pair copper!

-Yes, I was sceptical of the claims too but **TL;DR**.
-It's a low latency gigabit fast, reliable and IMHO it's a technology approach the NBN could have used for apartment complexes from the very beginning.
+Ice cream and unicorns 🍦& 🦄 , yes I was sceptical of the claims too but **TL;DR**.
+It's a low latency gigabit fast and reliable service and IMHO it's a technology approach the NBN could have used for apartment complexes from the very beginning 🍿.

 ### Who is player 1❓